Ingela Jackson, MBACP (accred.), MA, Pg.Dip, Pg.Cert.

 I have counseled clients with a wide variety of issues, for example addiction, living with substance users, anxiety, depression, abuse, relationship breakdowns, bereavement, sexual and gender issues, HIV diagnosis, personality disorders, adoption, work related issues, and transitional experiences in life such as illness and aging.

 I have specific expertise and interest in working with people struggling with addictions, and counseled family members living with substance users.
-My MA explored the experience of mothers of substance users.
+My MA explored the experience of mothers of adult substance users.

 I managed a counselling service for five years, and ran weekly psychosocial intervention groups and support groups, and was part of a team manning a national helpline for families struggling with addiction issues.